Fungal Infections Treatment Athens

 Fungal Infection Treatment Options

 Many treatments exist for fungal infections, varying from topical antifungal creams or solutions to oral antifungal medications.
-Your provider at Georgia Skin Cancer & Aesthetic Dermatology can identify a fungal infection, usually by the appearance of an infection and appropriately assign the most effective treatment, depending on the type of fungal infection.
+Your provider at Georgia Skin Cancer & Aesthetic Dermatology can identify a fungal infection, usually by the appearance of an infection and appropriately assign the most effective treatment, depending on the type.

 Comprehensive Care for Fungal Infections on Skin